April 13, 2021, 11:30 am – 12:45 pm

 The recent legislation in Arkansas and North Carolina are an existential threat to all transgender people in the United States.
 With a conservative supermajority on the Supreme Court, such legislation is designed with one specific intention: to get the Supreme Court to effectively legislate transgender people out of existence altogether.

-Sponsored by UNCC’s Center for Holocaust, Genocide & Human Rights Studies, the Women’s & Gender Studies Program, and the university’s LGBTQ+ Caucus
+Sponsored by UNC Charlotte’s Center for Holocaust, Genocide & Human Rights Studies, the Women’s & Gender Studies Program, and the university’s LGBTQ+ Caucus

 Kurdish Women Making Revolution in Rojava (North and East Syria)